MOP-DB Help

 3) Include it between (= and ) to indicate equivalence as described above.
 Ex: Echinopsis (=Lobivia) haematantha.

-Note that MOP-DB will only attempt to recognize or format the text within comments using the (=...) syntax.
+Note that MOPDB will only attempt to recognize or format the text within comments that use the (=...) syntax.

 When you are editing there are blue labels associated with input fields.
 These are live, if you tap or click them you will see a tooltip, which is a popup explanation of the field.
 Tap the label again to hide the tooltip.
 If you have a mouse, hovering over the field itself will show the same help.

-You need to be a member and be logged in to add a plant.
-Click or tap the 'Add Plant' button on the home page.
-In the 'Plant Add' form you can enter the "Scientific Name" of the plant.
-If you don't know the correct 'Scientific Name' of the plant you can enter an approximate name and maybe change it later.
+You need to be a member and logged in to add a plant.
+Press the 'Add Plant' button on the home page.
+The 'Plant Add' page has it's own help.

 The 'Privacy' settings are: